amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

 (which `kind` cannot easily host), while the prerequisite and operator installs that levels 3 and 4 perform are not done by the harness.

-## Relationship to the reference stack

-AMD's on-premises reference stack installs an entire platform from bare metal through Cluster Bloom and Cluster Forge: it creates an RKE2 cluster, installs host ROCm, provisions Longhorn storage and MetalLB, and adds the AMD GPU Operator, the AI Workbench, the Resource Manager, identity, and GitOps, with AIM Engine as one component among many.
-Our scripts capture only two layers of that: the cluster add-ons (`aim_prereqs_setup.sh`) and the AIM Engine operator (`aim_engine_setup.sh`), installed into a cluster that already exists.
-This suits a shared cluster we do not own, such as a mixed Slurm and Kubernetes system, where standing up a fresh RKE2 cluster and the full platform is neither possible nor wanted.
-For a real from-zero bare-metal install we use the reference stack rather than reproducing it here.

 ## Known limits

 - The kind node uses the bare ROCm device plugin, so the harness injects the